MedAgents: Large Language Models as Collaborators for Zero-shot Medical Reasoning: Analysis

 \subsection{Error Analysis}

 Based on our results, we conduct a human evaluation to pinpoint the limitations and issues prevalent in our model.
-We distill these errors into four major categories: (i) Lack of Domain Knowledge: These errors occur when the model demonstrates an inadequate understanding of the specific medical knowledge necessary to provide an accurate response. (ii) Mis-retrieval of Domain Knowledge: The model has the necessary domain knowledge but fails to retrieve or apply it correctly in the given context. (iii) Consistency Errors: Such errors arise when the model provides differing responses to the same statement.
-The inconsistency suggests confusion in the model's understanding or application of the underlying knowledge. (iv) CoT Errors: Errors under this category pertain to flawed reasoning sequences or lapses in logical cohesion.
-The model may form and follow inaccurate rationales, leading to incorrect conclusions.
+We distill these errors into four major categories: (i) \textbf{Lack of Domain Knowledge}: the model demonstrates an inadequate understanding of the specific medical knowledge necessary to provide an accurate response; (ii) \textbf{Mis-retrieval of Domain Knowledge}: the model has the necessary domain knowledge but fails to retrieve or apply it correctly in the given context; (iii) \textbf{Consistency Errors}: the model provides differing responses to the same statement.
+The inconsistency suggests confusion in the model's understanding or application of the underlying knowledge; (iv) \textbf{CoT Errors}: the model may form and follow inaccurate rationales, leading to incorrect conclusions.

+To illustrate the error examples intuitively, we select four typical samples from the four error categories, which can be shown in Figure \ref{fig:wrong_cases}: (i) The first error is due to a lack of domain knowledge regarding \emph{cutaneous larva migrans}, whose symptoms are not purely \emph{hypopigmented rash}, as well as the fact that \emph{skin biopsy} is not an appropriate test method, which results in the hallucination phenomenon. (ii) The second error is caused by mis-retrieval of domain knowledge, wherein the fact in green is not relevant to \emph{Valsalva maneuver}. (iii) The third error is attributed to consistency errors, where the model incorrectly regards \emph{20 mmHg within 6 minutes} and \emph{20 mmHg within 3 minutes} as the same meaning. (iv) The fourth error is provoked by incorrect inference about the relevance of a fact and option A in CoT.

-We randomly select 40 error cases in MedQA and MedMCQA datasets and analyse the percentage of different categories in these error cases.
-As is shown in Figure \ref{fig:error}, the majority (77\%) of the error examples are due to confusion about the domain knowledge, which illustrates that although our method further mines medical knowledge concealed within LLMs by means of multi-disciplinary consultation, there still exists a portion of domain knowledge that is explicitly beyond the intrinsic knowledge of LLMs.
+Furthermore, we analyze the percentage of different categories by randomly selecting 40 error cases in MedQA and MedMCQA datasets.
+As is shown in Figure \ref{fig:error}, the majority (77\%) of the error examples are due to confusion about the domain knowledge (including the lack and mis-retrieval of domain knowledge), which illustrates that there still exists a portion of domain knowledge that is explicitly beyond the intrinsic knowledge of LLMs, leading to a bottleneck of our proposed method.
 As a result, our analysis sheds light on future directions to mitigate the aforementioned drawbacks and further strengthen the model's proficiency and reliability.